severalnines/docs/user-guide/import.rst

 * Pull the configuration files.
 * Generate the authentication key and register the node into ClusterControl.

-ClusterControl will not change any existing configuration except:

-* Generate a backup user.

 1) General & SSH Settings
 ``````````````````````````